 - 10 drops of rose essential oil

 - Blue and red or purple food colouring and teal or blue and green food colouring

 - Soap, candy or chocolate mould – there are some lovely ones here but any shape is fine.

 - Add the baking soda, cornflour, Epsom salts and the cream of tartar to a medium-sized bowl and give them all a good stir.

 - Add the water and essential oils to the bowl a little at a time – mixing each time you add some.

-- Repeat step 3 on the second bowl with teal (or blue and green mixed together) food coloring.
+- Repeat step 3 on the second bowl with teal (or blue and green mixed together) food colouring.

-- Next, you can begin to layer colors into the molds – we layered it in half and half, but you can layer any way you like to get the effect you want.
+- Next, you can begin to layer colours into the moulds – we layered it in half and half, but you can layer any way you like to get the effect you want.
 Press the mix down into old until tightly compacted.

 - Allow the mermaid bath bombs to harden for at least 2-3 hours, preferably overnight if you can wait. 😉

 I’ve called these’Essential Oil Mermaid Bath Bombs’ but I should probably warn you that they’re not bath bombs in the traditional sense that they whizz and fizz everywhere when you pop them in the water, they’re much calmer and kind of melt away slowly.